w3c/wpsig/3ds-reqs.md

 * Richard Ledain
 * Sameer Tare

+'''Status''': This is a draft and represents no consensus.

+## Background

+## Assumptions

+## Requirements

 ## Acknowledgments

 EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
 The EMV trademark is owned by EMVCo, LLC.